 - Removing walls and ceilings

 - Constructing new walls and partitions

 - Installing replacement finishes

-- Installing ductwork, piping, and communications equipment
+- Installing ductwork, piping, and communications networks for new technology

-Access to spaces behind finishes and construction of new walls provide various opportunities for seismic rehabilitation work.
+Access to spaces behind finishes and new wall construction provide various opportunities for seismic rehabilitation work.

 Associated Incremental Seismic Rehabilitation Work: Incremental seismic rehabilitation associated with this work may include adding or strengthening shear walls and bracing, improving beam/column connections and diaphragm to wall anchorage, and adding or improving bracing and fastening of equipment.